stidsborg/Cleipnir.Flows/README.md

 ## What is durable execution?
 Durable execution is an emerging paradigm for simplifying the implementation of code which can safely resume execution after a process crash or restart (i.e. after a production deployment).
-It allows the developer to implement such code using ordinary C#-code with loops, conditionals and more.
+It allows the developer to implement such code using ordinary C#-code with loops, conditionals and so on.

-Furthermore, durable execution allows suspending code execution for an arbitraty amount of time - thereby saving resources.
+Furthermore, durable execution allows suspending code execution for an arbitraty amount of time - thereby saving process resources.

-Essentially, durable execution works by saving state during the invocation of code at user-defined points, thereby allowing the framework to skip previously executed parts of the code when/if the code is re-executed.
+Essentially, durable execution works by saving state at explicitly defined points during the invocation of code, thereby allowing the framework to skip over previously executed parts of the code when/if the code is re-executed.
 This occurs both after a crash and suspension.

 ## Why durable execution?
 Currently, implementing resilient business flows either entails (1) sagas (i.e. MassTransit, NServiceBus) or (2) job-schedulers (i.e. HangFire).